SEO for Sydney Real Estate Agents

 Non-compliance can result in sanctions — and a NSW Fair Trading sanction notice is publicly searchable, which will damage your online reputation far beyond SEO.

 Here's how to turn compliance into competitive advantage.
 Build a dedicated "Our Credentials" page that lists every professional membership, qualification, and registration your firm holds.
-Link out to the relevant registers — the NSW Fair Trading register, CPA Find an Agent, and CA ANZ member directory.
+Link out to the relevant registers — the NSW Fair Trading register, the NSW Fair Trading agent licence check, and REINSW member directory.
 These outbound links to authoritative .gov.au and professional body domains signal legitimacy to Google, and the inbound links from member directories (when you claim your profiles) build your backlink profile.
-Most Sydney real estate agencies never bother claiming their NSW Fair Trading register listing or completing their CPA directory profile — each one is a free, high-authority backlink your competitors are leaving on the table.
+Most Sydney real estate agencies never bother claiming their NSW Fair Trading register listing or completing their industry directory profile — each one is a free, high-authority backlink your competitors are leaving on the table.

 Want a custom SEO roadmap?

-Our Sydney-based SEO specialists will review your entire digital presence and deliver a practical, prioritised strategy — zero jargon, zero lock-in contracts.
+Our Sydney SEO specialists have deep experience with real estate agencies — we'll review your digital presence and deliver a prioritised strategy focused on generating vendor appraisal leads — no lock-in contracts.

 Local SEO Playbook: Owning the Map Pack